fr0st61te/ctf/22.12.2019_kaf/package/README.md

 Actually nothing in functions, which seems suspicious.
 Binary contains some 'UPX' sections, probably it is packed by upx.
 In linux it is possible to unpack this content just with 'upx -d', here we go.

 ## main
-After unpacking symbols are showing us a lot of possible functions but first one need to look at main.
+After unpacking, `Cutter` showing us a lot of functions but first one need to look at main.
 ```c
 undefined4 sym._main(void)
 {